hepplerj/Dissertation/chapters/manuscript-ch3.md

 ![Bay Area Stanford Alumni insert, 1960.
 Source: FF8, Box A29, SC 216, SUA.](figures/basa_insert.png)

-As the referendum campaign dragged on through the summer, editorials to the *Times* attempted to flip complaints about the loss of the foothills upside-down.
+As the referendum campaign dragged on through the summer, editorials to the *Times* attempted to flip complaints about the loss of the foothills upside-down, using the critic's nostalgia of the environment as an argument in Stanford's favor.
+An editorial in the *Palo Alto Times* expressed "gratitude" to Stanford for "so generously permitting thousands of people to freely enjoy the rolling, tree-studded hills, the lakes, and views of the campus."^[Esther B.
-An editorial in the *Palo Alto Times* expressed "gratitude" to Stanford for "so generously permitting thousands of people to freely enjoy the rolling, tree-studded hills, the lakes, and views of the campus."^[Esther B. Clark, M.D., Letter to the Editor, *Palo Alto Times*, March 28, 1960, FF 11, Box A29, SC 216, SUA.]
+Clark, M.D., Letter to the Editor, *Palo Alto Times*, March 28, 1960, FF 11, Box A29, SC 216, SUA.]
 The *Times* itself continued its enthusiasm for Stanford, writing that the community owed Stanford a debt for keeping the area's lands free of intrusive industry.
 The *Times* argued that Stanford's large landholdings "constituted a free park" for Palo Alto and surrounding communities.
 Had these lands fallen into the hands of private owners, they "long ago would have been converted to the houses, business places and industries where so many of us live and work."^[Editorial, *Palo Alto Times*, November 1960, Stanford Lands Scrapbook V, 1960-61, Subject File 1300/9, SUA.]
-One editorial writer to the *Times* admonished the former "solid supporters of free enterprise" who were now staging "violent public quarrels about what they're going to do with someone else's property" that "the land isn't theirs" and Stanford could -- and should -- do what it needs to do.^[Editorial by Daniel S. Endsley, *Palo Alto TImes*, November 1, 1960.]
+One editorial writer to the *Times* admonished the former "solid supporters of free enterprise" who were now staging "violent public quarrels about what they're going to do with someone else's property" that "the land isn't theirs" and Stanford could -- and should -- do what it needs to do.^[Editorial by Daniel S.
+Endsley, *Palo Alto TImes*, November 1, 1960.]
 Stanford itself was quick to remind critics of the efforts the university had put towards city development.
 As Sterling reminded one critic, overseeing the vast domain of land on the Peninsula meant "the hills are not likely to be overrun by any commercial developments in your lifetime or mine."^["Letter from Wallace Sterling to Gordon Johnson," March 6, 1960, FF8, Box A29, SC 216, SUA.
 Editorials to the *Palo Alto Times* made the same claims.
 See, for example, the editorial by Louise Brisebat, *Palo Alto Times*, November 4, 1960.]
 In other cases, they were willing to dismiss them entirely.
-Donald Carlson referred to them as "malcontents in the community" and complained in another letter that industrialization would only affect "one little foothill." {CITATION}^[Letter from Donald Carlson to Ben Allen, May 12, 1960, FF8, Box A29, SC 216, SUA; "Groups Clash over Use of Stanford Land,"* San Francisco Examiner*, March 18, 1960.]
+Donald Carlson referred to them as "malcontents in the community" and complained in another letter that industrialization would only affect "one little foothill." {CITATION}^[Letter from Donald Carlson to Ben Allen, May 12, 1960, FF8, Box A29, SC 216, SUA;
+"Groups Clash over Use of Stanford Land,"* San Francisco Examiner*, March 18, 1960.]

 The referendum was defeated in a close vote, allowing Stanford to pursue its development plans for the foothills.
 On the one hand, the campaign against the